How Little I Know About Côte de Bœuf

 Yesterday, I read this interesting article in the New York Times by Elaine Sciolino about how France is starting to import beef from other countries including the United States because the French cows are bred to be “big, powerful, muscular races of cows in France that were bred for work……Alas, they produce beef with very little taste”

-It’s a very interesting article and I highly recommend you read it if you like to stay current in beef news but in the article Elaine describes several cuts of beef that I’m not that familiar with and wanted to share with you.
+It’s a very interesting article and I highly recommend you read it if you like to stay current on beef news.
+In the article, Elaine describes several cuts of beef that I’m not that familiar with and wanted to share with you.

 I’m guessing my ignorance has something to do with the French translations of these terms but I thought it would be interesting to find out more about them.
-For example, the article starts out talking about “bavette with shallots, faux filet with frites, rumsteck with Roquefort sauce.”
+For example, the article starts out talking about “bavette with shallots, faux filet with frites, rumsteck (rump steak)with Roquefort sauce.”
 Huh?

 Let’s start with bavette.
 After doing just a little research, there is no simple answer because there are two different cuts in France called “bavette”.
 One is Bavette d’aloyau “of the sirloin” also called a skirt steak and the other is Bavette de flanchet or what we call flank steak.
 Both these cuts are sometimes sold as hanger steak but according to the article I read, that would be wrong.